-Even Plato, and before him ancient poets like Hesiod, complained that society was going to hell.
-And think about that, western civilization was just getting started!
+Even Plato, and before him poets like Hesiod, complained that society was going to hell.
+And think about it: western civilization was just getting started!
 Throughout the Platonic Dialogues (399 to 347 BC) there’s this undertone of a longing for the past, the sense that something is being lost, that the youth (of Athens) were being corrupted by “the new ways.”
-The source of this corruption was in the spread of immoral art (too much Homer Simpson), scientific style explanations of nature (which angered the deniers), irreligiousness or heresy, and a disrespect for the old ways, i.e. traditions.
-So…not much has changed really.
+The source of this corruption was the spread of immoral art (too much Homer Simpson), scientific explanations of nature (which angered the deniers), irreligiousness, and a disrespect for the old ways, i.e. tradition.
+So…really not much has changed.

 Okay, so this brings me to David Brooks’s lament about the Crisis of Western Civ in a recent column.
-Brooks starts out—I have to note this—his column by plugging one of the best set of books (I’ve had two sets over my life so far) you can read if you have, and this is the big issue, the time.
+Brooks starts out—I have to note this—his column by plugging one of the best set of books you can read if, and this is the big issue, you have the time.
 The Story of Civilization is an 11 volume set running almost 10,000 pages.
 Definitely not a “I’ll knock this out in a weekend” read.
-This is a reading project you plan for over, say, a year or more.
+This is a reading project for, say, a year or two or more.
 Even though Will and Ariel Durant finished the series in 1975, the Story of Civilization is still one of the best liberal arts educations you can get on your own.
 The education is broad, the writing is excellent, and you’ll gather a whole stock of great quotes.

 So back to Brook’s column.
-There is a Western set of values, a grand narrative, though you’d be hard pressed to find many people who could explain it to you, that has animated the rise of Western Civilization.
+There is a Western set of values, a grand narrative—though you’d be hard-pressed to find many Western citizens who could explain it to you—that has animated the rise of Western Civilization.
 (Note to some Americans reading this: You’re actually part of Western Civilization—just incase you missed that class. 😉) If ideas rule the world, as Lord Keynes assured us they do, then this set of ideas, known collectively as Western Civilization, have guided the rise of the most prosperous and free, most powerful, civilization in history.
 So probably not a bad idea to hold on to these values.
 But then who’s judging, that’s just so Western.
 Anyway, Brooks provides a brief explanation of what these Western values entail:

 This Western civ narrative came with certain values — about the importance of reasoned discourse, the importance of property rights, the need for a public square that was religiously informed but not theocratically dominated.
 It set a standard for what great statesmanship looked like.
 It gave diverse people a sense of shared mission and a common vocabulary, set a framework within which political argument could happen and most important provided a set of common goals.